Disentangle and Remerge: Interventional Knowledge Distillation for Few-Shot Object Detection from A Conditional Causal Perspective: Problem Formulation

 \subsection{Knowledge Distillation for Few-Shot Object Detection}

-Under the intuition that the open-set semantic knowledge can support the object detection task in the few-shot setting, we propose to introduce the knowledge distillation approach in the training phase of the few-shot object detection model.
+Under the intuition that the open-set semantic knowledge can support the object detection task in the few-shot setting, we propose to introduce the knowledge distillation approach in the fine-tuning phase of the FSOD model.
 In particular, the vanilla knowledge distillation \cite{DBLP:journals/corr/HintonVD15} can be formulated as:

-where $\mathcal{T}$ and $\mathcal{S}$ denote the teacher model and the student model, respectively. ${N^C}$ is the number of categories for the few-shot object detection task (including the ``background'' category). $p_i^\mathcal{T}$ and $p_i^\mathcal{S}$ denote the classification probabilities generated by the corresponding models using the softmax function. $p_i^\mathcal{T}$ and $p_i^\mathcal{S}$, as variables, are sampled \textit{i.i.d} from distributions $\mathcal{P}^\mathcal{T}$ and $\mathcal{P}^\mathcal{S}$, respectively.
+where $\mathcal{T}$ and $\mathcal{S}$ denote the teacher model and the student model, respectively. ${N^C}$ is the number of categories for the FSOD task (including the ``background'' category). $p_i^\mathcal{T}$ and $p_i^\mathcal{S}$ denote the classification probabilities generated by the corresponding models using the softmax function. $p_i^\mathcal{T}$ and $p_i^\mathcal{S}$, as variables, are sampled \textit{i.i.d} from distributions $\mathcal{P}^\mathcal{T}$ and $\mathcal{P}^\mathcal{S}$, respectively.
 Note that such a knowledge distillation process is based on the \textit{soft-target} form.
-We propose to treat the large-scale pre-trained model as the teacher model and the few-shot object detection model as the student model.
+We propose to treat the large-scale pre-trained model as the teacher model and the FSOD model as the student model.